mariomui/_dataview-views-and-macros/~view-for-inactive-note-collection.md

   - & 🔑 *O(Limit)*
     - Rathan loop through each item in the set, create random integer offsets, and use those as the items to calculate the status from.
     - 📈 Easy to implement.
-- [ ] Give the dataview the ability to use  [[custom-transclusion-parameters,cf.-Kanzi,vis-ObisidianMD-app,]]
+- [ ] Give the dataview the ability to use  [[custom-transclusion-parameters,bt.-Noteshippo-terminology,]]

 # =